boundless1988/Flex-agent/README.en.md

 English | [简体中文](./README.md)

-Agent Harness is a local development coordination framework for Codex, Claude Code, and other agents.
+Flex-agent is a local development coordination framework for Codex, Claude Code, and other agents.
 It coordinates repository work through explicit workflows, reusable skills, Git worktrees, and visible CLI executor panes.

 Design goals: